slamora/brackets-wiki/Extension-Icon-Guidelines.md

 The icon should be white with opacity set to 0.7 in the CSS by default.

 * pressed state has an opacity of 0.5 set in CSS on the white icon
-* disabled state has an opacity of 0.3 set in CSS on the white icon
+* inactive/disabled state has an opacity of 0.3 set in CSS on the white icon
 * use green (#91cc41) for success state
 * use blue (#78b2f2) for active/open state
 * use yellow (#e3b551) for warning state
-* use red (#f74687) for error state
+* use red (#f74687) for error state.

 ### Examples